There is no doubt the Fifty Shades of Grey trilogy is still very popular.

 But in this case, reality is not decisive: for the dream of an ideal man, the fact that he has a lot of money and has earned it rather than inherited it is enough.
 Therefore, he can be considered a potent, strong man.

-Secondly, the perfect partner should devote a lot of time to the chosen one and constantly fight for her.
+Secondly, the perfect partner should devote much time to the chosen one and constantly fight for her.
 No wonder he has no time to run his business; he must woo Anastasia!
 Initially, he uses stalking to veil everything a bit and promise the reader a mini-conflict.

 Thirdly, he must satisfy his lover sexually.
 It is undoubtedly an important characteristic of the ideal man in romance novels.
 However, the heroine must remain “clean.”
 Ana’s purity is preserved because Christian seduces her, and she pretends not to like intimacy but sacrifices herself for the sake of “pure love.”
 BDSM is thus placed here in a completely false context, becoming a pseudo-rape that is not a violation but a pleasure for the heroine and her reason for overestimating her sexuality.